Skip to content

 Grade: A-plus

-This first-rate facility also excelled in the area of nursing, where it received a grade of A+.
-Few nursing homes performed better in this area.
-In calculating our nursing ratings, we factor in both nursing hours and the levels of licensure of the nurses.
-This particular nursing home provided 0.5 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
+In addition, this facility received high marks in the area of nursing.
+As a result, it received one of our highest grades in that category with a score of A+.
+Nursing grades are heavily correlated with nurse staffing levels.
+This nursing home averages 0.5 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the nation in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be prevented by providing better nursing care, such as by having a protocol of turning a resident more often.
+Pressure ulcers can many times be prevented by providing better nursing care, such as employing a policy of turning patients at least once a day.

 Long-term Care Quality